 |What does the cow of the future look like?|

 |Why do certain containers of cow’s milk have a longer expiration date?|

-"Our milk is sold to Prairie Farms Dairy."
+"Milk from our cows is sold to Prairie Farms Dairy."

 Regardless of the label, dairy is local